 Before you begin submitting, you should have the following items ready:

-- your article prepared as a CIF (see below for more information on preparing and pre-checking your CIF) and a structure factor or Rietveld data file in CIF format for each structure reported;
+- your article prepared as a single file (see below for more information on files);

 - your full contact details (e-mail address, postal address, telephone and fax numbers);

 - details of the authors of your article (surnames, forenames and e-mail addresses of all authors);

 - other details of the article you are submitting (article title, article category, article section);

 - an abstract in plain, unformatted text, ready to be copied and pasted (or typed directly) into the web site;

 - suggestions for referees (surnames, forenames and e-mail addresses of possible referees);

 - the location of your article file on your local filesystem.

 In addition, it may be useful to have selected, in advance, two Co-editors whose areas of expertise best match your article.